Open Source · C++20 · GPL v3

 A graphical terminal emulator built for people who live in SSH sessions.

-Tiling layouts, tabbed sessions, persistent named workspaces, and a full suite of SSH features — agent forwarding, X11 forwarding, ProxyJump, MFA, SCP — without ever touching the command line.
+Tiling layouts, tabbed sessions, persistent named workspaces, and a full suite of SSH features — agent forwarding, X11 forwarding, ProxyJump, MFA, SFTP — without ever touching the command line.
 Built from scratch in modern C++20 with a hand-written VT100/ANSI parser and ports-and-adapters architecture.

 Active development 196+ commits GPL v3 licensed